radiantlogic-v8/documentation-new/documentation/sys-admin-guide/password-policies.md

 If the last login was successful, this attribute is not present.

+>[!note]
->**Note - Once the Reset Failure count has passed, the values of the pwdFailureTime attribute are updated during the next unsuccessful login attempt and the values are removed if the next login is successful.**
+>Once the Reset Failure count has passed, the values of the pwdFailureTime attribute are updated during the next unsuccessful login attempt and the values are removed if the next login is successful.

 #### pwdGraceUseTime